wowczarek/pbnet/README.md

 ## Project goals and limitations

+- **PBNET requires DL-Pascal**.
+I admit that this severely limits the reach of this project.
+DL-Pascal however is the only environment available for the PB-2000 that allows building libraries and linking with them.
+Significant parts of PBNET are either already written in assembly or will be rewritten into assembly, but the interface is still via Pascal functions.
+Yes, I could write an all-assembly blob that someone could use to write applications for other ROMs than DL-Pascal, but this means mostly single-use applications.
+The goal is to provide a network API, not one application, but I may review this in the future since the majority of PB-2000C/AI-1000 owners only have the plain C/LISP ROM or BASIC.
+Even if you need to bundle a ton of machine code with your project, I suppose that is still an API - but what's the use if you have to write it all in assembly...

 - **PBNET is a clean slate project**.
 It is nothing more than one guy's attempt to see what he can remember and put together from a set of classic RFCs.
 PBNET is not based on, nor is it influenced by, any existing minimal IP stack such as uIP/LwIP, etc. I intentionaly restrained myself from looking at those, but I have worked with the BSD sockets API extensively in the past, so some references are inevitable.

 - **PBNET will only support the absolute working minimum.** It does not aim for RFC compliance and working with every guideline that an IP stack should conform to.
 While I would be glad to implement all this, storage is limited and I have to cheat.
 On the PB-2000, PBNET will mostly silently drop packets when they are too big, fragmented, or otherwise not expected.
 This is actually not unusual today with firewalls everywhere, still it could be better.